 I put it out of my mind and focused on the importance of the present.
 We got into a waiting jeep about fifty yards from the accident site and started driving.
 Once we had gotten far enough away my captors started to relax and introduced themselves.

-When we pulled up to the front gates, which were still peppered with our soldiers and even a few military, Ben came over to the car to meet us.
-When he saw it was me and that I was accompanied by the two Saints, his serious face broke into a smile.
+When we pulled up to the front gates, which were still peppered with our soldiers and even a few militaries, Ben came over to the car to meet us.
+When he saw it was me and that I was accompanied by the two Saints, his serious face cracked into a grin.